Subchapter A. GENERAL PROVISIONS

 Primary residence—An individual’s legal residence.

-(iii) The name, address and telephone number of a person to whom requests for additional information should be directed.
+(C) The name, address and telephone number of the pesticide application business to whom requests for additional information should be directed.

 Private park—Privately owned outdoor real estate which includes a recreational area for use by the public, including an area with restricted access.